Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 The operation has completed successfully.

-The resulting size of the disk image file is smaller, within the size constraints for importing into Akamai Cloud.
+4. Confirm that the resulting disk image file is now within the size constraints for import into Akamai Cloud:

 5940M my-vm-image